-Kaposi sarcoma can be manifested as Subconjunctival Haemorrhage.
+Kaposi sarcoma can be manifested as Subconjunctival Hemorrhage.

 9- Ocular infection

-Some bacterial (S.pneumonia, H.inflenzae) and viral conjunctivitis can be manifested as subconjunctival haemorrhage.
+Some bacterial conjunctivitis (S.pneumonia, H.inflenzae) and viral conjunctivitis can be manifested as Subconjunctival Hemorrhage.

 10- In infant it can be caused by the above factors and also it can be a sign of Child abuse.